JanineHa/laundry-timer/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Start Application as PWA

+1 ng build
+2 http-server dist/laundry-timer/

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).